JMDKC/personal-site-gatsby/content/posts/2021-08-02-waterfall-strawman.md

 ## A few conclusions
 So, now I know that:
-a) Agile is an attractive idea that’s reached maturity in the business world
+* Agile is an attractive idea that’s reached maturity in the business world
-b) nobody ever liked Waterfall, including the person who popularised the concept 50 years ago
+* Nobody ever liked Waterfall, including the person who popularised the concept 50 years ago
-c) Despite these intervening years, Waterfall is still instantly recognisable to people working on digital projects
+* Despite these intervening years, Waterfall is still instantly recognisable to people working on digital projects
-d) Many businesses have adopted Agile practices - the popular new thing - in a facile way, leaving the old way of doing stuff broadly unchallenged
+* Many businesses have adopted Agile practices - the popular new thing - in a facile way, leaving the old way of doing stuff broadly unchallenged
-e) There are obviously loads of factors behind this being the case!
+* There are obviously loads of factors behind this being the case!
 But one major one is - our managers
-f) And, if we’re honest, we in digital teams also reinforce Waterfall ourselves.
+* And, if we’re honest, we in digital teams also reinforce Waterfall ourselves.
 Because it’s superficially safer, and playing safe is hard wired into human nature.

 That’s a tough set of truths to accept, as it means that being truly Agile, and working in a truly Agile environment will be a hard uphill battle for everyone.
 And that doing so will involve overriding some natural instincts, and persuading better-paid people to override theirs.
 Very often, it will be doomed to failure.
 Agile benefits may only be, as Taylor says, “tactical” - and maybe we should be happy with that.